dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

     Posts the given irpc to the thread.

-    The IRPC is put irpc into the Thread’s queue of posted IRPCs and will be run when ready.
+    The IRPC is put irpc into the Thread's queue of posted IRPCs and will be run when ready.
     See :ref:`sec:proccontrol-intro-irpcs` for details on iRPCs.

     Returns ``false`` on error.
 The specific error can be retrieved from :cpp:func:`getLastError`.